MARK BERLADYN

 First-time deposits

 I couldn't run user interviews — budget constraints.
 So I worked with marketing, the founder, and the sales team.
 Mapped what mattered to each type of user.
-Then designed two solutions simultaneously.
+Then designed two solutions.

 11.3%